smXplorer/AlliGator/docs/source/alligator-decay-fit-parameters-map-panel.rst

 The other functions are self-explanatory.

-Note that when a series of parameters maps have been calculated, it is possible to visualize the outcome of the fits in a given ROI by opening the **Local Decay Graph** window.
+Note that when a series of parameters maps has been calculated, it is possible to visualize the outcome of the fits in a given ROI by opening the **Local Decay Graph** window.
 This will display the local decay, fit, residuals and IRF, as well as output the fit parameters in the lower panel of the window.